GPS-GmbH/docs/user/settings/import-certificate.md

 **Advantages:**

 * With one import all SICON.OS installations show the green padlock.
-* With one import all Browsers that use the trust center of the operating system will switch to green.
+* With one import all Browsers that use the trust center of the Operating System will switch to green.
 * No repeated accepting of Certificates on Edge Browser.

 **Disadvantages:**